awsdocs/aws-doc-sdk-examples/javascript/example_code_v3/nodegetstarted/README.md

 yarn
 ```

+3. If you prefer to use JavaScript, change the sample file extension from ```.ts``` to ```.js```.

-3. In your text editor, update user variables specified in the 'Inputs' section of the sample file.
+4. In your text editor, update user variables specified in the 'Inputs' section of the sample file.

-4. Run sample code:
+5. Run sample code:
 ```
 cd src
 ts-node [sample name].ts // e.g., ts-node sample.ts